-Takuya Isagwa and the creation of Japan's hottest new fashion label: mister it.
+Takuya Isagawa & Japan's new fashion label: mister it.

 “Do you know the Japanese concept, Iki?
 There’s no translation, and it’s very hard to explain.
 But it’s a part of our culture and style.”

 Here’s what we learned.
 Iki is to be cool, but understated.
 A small detail.
 Human, subtle, but surprising.
 “It’s not a big oh wow, but it’s a small approving head nod.”
 When you realize it, it’s really special.

 "Women often hold a baby over the arm, so this detail is placed so that the baby’s eye will catch the mark.
 It's Iki."